A Complete Guide to Private Student Loans

 Less Flexible Repayment Options

-Federal student loans offer several different types of repayment plans, including Income-Driven Repayment (IDR) Plans, which calculate your monthly payment as a percentage of your income.
-With the new Saving on a Valuable Education (SAVE) Plan, for example, your monthly payments are generally equal to 5% of your discretionary income (which is the extra income you have after paying for basic necessities).
+Federal student loans offer several different types of repayment plans, including income-driven repayment (IDR) plans, which calculate your monthly payment as a percentage of your income.

 No Loan Forgiveness Programs

-Federal student loans come with a few different forgiveness programs, including Public Service Loan Forgiveness (PSLF), IDR forgiveness. and Teacher Loan Forgiveness.
+Federal student loans come with a few different forgiveness programs, including Public Service Loan Forgiveness (PSLF) and Teacher Loan Forgiveness.
 While these programs have strict eligibility requirements, they can help many low-income borrowers.
-Private lenders, however, generally don’t offer programs that forgive your debt after meeting certain requirements.
+Private lenders, on the other hand, generally don’t offer programs that forgive your debt after meeting certain requirements.

 Can Lead to Over-Borrowing